What are the most popular sources of financing for SMEs

 First, depending on the need of your business you can turn to friends and family.
 This can prove beneficial because you are less likely to have to produce financials and other information to obtain lending.
 Depending on the amount, you may need something as simple as a document stating the terms of the agreement.
 Utilizing this source of financing can be a quick and easy fix to a small cash flow pinch.

 With the evolution of finances, credit cards have become a quick way for businesses to loosen up cash flow constraints while earning rewards for their spending.
-There are several different credit card options on the market and if you are looking to purchase tools or other minor items, this can be an affective route to take.
+There are several different credit card options on the market and if you are looking to purchase tools or other minor items, this can be an effective route to take.
 However, don’t let your balances stay to large because interest rates may be higher than average and this can be detrimental long term to your cash flows.

 Another popular source of funding is through a financial institution.
 This methodology provides you with stable loan details and future payments that can be planned for into the future.
 There are several different types of business loans and odds are there is one to fit your needs.
 One of the few drawbacks includes need business information and for small business, it may not be in depth enough for a financial institution to lend.
 However, should you qualify this can be an effective road to take.